Best Graphics Card for Streaming: A Complete Guide

 Committing to a Dual PC Setup

-If you are looking for a dual system to handle encoding and gaming separately, there are multiple ways to go about it, depending on your budget.
+If you are looking for a dual system to handle encoding and gaming separately, there are multiple ways to go about it, depending on your budget, though there are PC financing options if you're looking to add a second system to your setup.
 For example, a gaming PC with a mid to high-end CPU and a mid to high-end GPU will perform at max capacity when paired with a capture card and an entry-level system to handle encoding.

 Summary of Graphics Cards for Streaming